 Today on The Perfect Bite, host Andrea Jenna and co-founder of ACE Bakery Linda Haynes test five whole wheat breads in the Yahoo! kitchen to determine which is the healthiest and which is the tastiest.

-“Whole grain is what you’re really looking for, because that has everything,” explains Linda.
-“That’s the three parts of the kernel of the grain: the bran, the endosperm and the germ. ”Whole wheat bread usually has the germ removed, and multigrain is a mix of grains that can be either whole wheat or white wheat flour.
+“Whole grain is what you’re really looking for, because that has everything,” explains Hayes.
+“That’s the three parts of the kernel of the grain: the bran, the endosperm and the germ.”Whole wheat bread usually has the germ removed, and multigrain is a mix of grains that can be either whole wheat or white wheat flour.

 Today, Andrea and Linda are testing five brands of whole wheat sliced breads: